 a.
 Worship God in the land (8:25-27), but God requires separation from the world.

 b.
-Do not go too far away (8:28), get the best of both worlds.
-(Be lukewarm, not a fanatic)
+Do not go too far away (8:28), get the best of both worlds (Be lukewarm, not an extremist).

 c.
 Only the men can go (10:7-11), but faith involves the whole family.